 - What is your average annual client retention rate?

 - Are there other partners you’re currently working with or have worked with for longer than one year?

-Any SEO reseller firm worth their salt should be able to show potential partners their badassery in terms of performance from their work.
+Any white label SEO program reseller firm worth their salt should be able to show potential partners client examples of their SEO work in terms of performance from their efforts.
 Things such as case studies, sample (often redacted without an NDA in place) Google Analytics reports, Google Search Console data, and position reports, can provide valuable insights into their performance capabilities.